oversizedhat/oscarberg.com/content/about.md

 draft: false
 color: "white"
 brags: [
+    'I do software development contract work from Stockholm.
+Currently part of making book-magic at <a href="https://www.nuanxed.com">Nuanxed</a>.', ":book:",
     "For the past 9 years I've been in leadership positions and part of growing a company from 5 to 100 employees.", ":rocket:",
     "Since starting as a software developer in 2004 I've dealt mostly with games development and web stuff.
 I've had many different roles but always tried to keep at least a few fingers coding.",